-V. Department Coordination
+V. Departments Coordination

 The Commission and the Departments have independent obligations to produce documents in their possession in response to CPRA requests.
-In situations where there are concurrent investigations and the Departments and the Commission have identified potentially responsive records to a public records request for disclosure of SB 1421 documents, the Commission and the Departments may meet and discuss coordinating the release of records for efficiency purposes.
+In situations where there are concurrent investigations and SFPD, DPAthe Departments, and the Commission have identified potentially responsive records to a public records request for disclosure of STBT 1421 documents, the Commission and the Departments may meet and discuss coordinating the release of records for efficiency purposes.

-There may be situations where only the Commission or Police Department has the information needed to determine if records should be disclosed, such as whether specific allegations were "sustained."
+There may be situations where only the Commission or SFPD Police Department has the information needed to determine if records should be disclosed, such as whether specific allegations were "sustained."
 In those cases, the Commission and the Departments must work together.
-To the maximum extent possible, the Departments shall ensure redactions to public records requests are consistent amongst each other.
+To the maximum extent possible, the Departments shall ensure redactions to public records requests are consistent amongst the Commission and the Departmentseach other.
 However, the Commission expects each Department to exercise its independent judgment for matters that require the exercise of discretion.

 If there is disagreement between the Departments or the Commission with respect to a legal issue, the Commission and the Departments will seek the advice of the City Attorney's Office.
-But where the City Attorney's Office advises that the decision to disclose requires an exercise of judgement, each agency must exercise its own independent discretion.
+But where the City Attorney's Office that office advises that the decision to disclose requires an exercise of judgement, each agency must exercise its own independent discretion.

 VI.
-Appeal Process
+APPEAL PROCESS Appeal Process

-In cases where a requestor asks to appeal the Commission or Departments decision regarding the scope of the released records, or the notification of no responsive records, the Commission and Departments shall respond to the requestor in writing and include 1) the explanation for the Commission or Department's original response, and 2) information on how the requestor can file an appeal.
+In cases where a requestor asks to appeal the Commission or Departments decision regarding the scope of the released records, or the notification of no responsive records, the Commission/SFPD/DPA and Departments shall respond to the requestor in writing and include 1) the explanation for the Commission or Department's original response, and 2) information on how the requestor can file an appeal.